-- 1. Basis of Preparation of Consolidated Financial Statements - The consolidated financial statements of Mitsubishi Electric Corporation (the "Company") are prepared in accordance with the International Financial Reporting Standards ("IFRS"), pursuant to the Article 120, Paragraph 1 of the Ordinance of Company's Accounting.
-However, based on the second sentence of the same paragraph, some disclosure items required under IFRS are omitted. - 2.
-Scope of Consolidation and Application of the Equity Method - Number of consolidated subsidiaries: 209 - Number of associates and joint ventures accounted for using the equity method: 40 - 3.
-Significant Accounting Policies - (1) Valuation of Financial Instruments - (a) Non-derivative Financial Assets - (i) Financial assets measured at amortized cost
+1. Basis of Preparation of Consolidated Financial Statements

+The consolidated financial statements of Mitsubishi Electric Corporation (the "Company") are prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards"), pursuant to the Article 120, Paragraph 1 of the Ordinance of Company's Accounting.
+However, based on the second sentence of the same paragraph, some disclosure items required under IFRS Accounting Standards are omitted.

+2. Scope of Consolidation and Application of the Equity Method

+Number of consolidated subsidiaries: 224

+Number of equity method affiliates: 40